Az-LastPenguin/LORAP/README.md

 # DISCLAIMER
 The mod is in a semi-playable state, meaning you can play it from beginning to end, but may and **WILL** experience bugs.
 I myself would not recemmend doing actual serious runs with it, as it may brick sometimes.
 (There is no logic yet)

+**Currently 1.0 version of the mod is in the development, you can find it in the [dev branch](https://github.com/Az-LastPenguin/LORAP/tree/dev).**

 ## WHAT IS?
 Library of Ruina Archipelago (LORAP for short) is a Harmony mod for Library of Ruina to make it work with Archipelago.